Gin is a distilled alcoholic beverage that derives its predominant flavor from juniper berries, giving it its distinctive taste.

 Yep, you guessed it – this gin is strong.
 It’s 57% ABV or roughly 110 proof, so if you like your martinis extra strong, this is the type of gin to go for.

-Allegedly, this type of gin is stronger as ships didn’t have a lot of space to store liquor, so by increasing the strength of the gin sailors would get drunk faster on a smaller quantity.
+Allegedly, navy strength gin is stronger as ships didn’t have a lot of space to store liquor, so by increasing the strength of the gin sailors would get drunk faster on a smaller quantity.
 Win-win!

 Old Tom Gin